mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 ### Web App

 ntfy also has a web app to subscribe to and push to topics from the browser.
-This may be helpful to further troubleshoot UnifiedPush problems or to use ntfy for other purposes.
 The web app only runs in the browser locally (after downloading the JavaScript).

-The web app is disabled in this playbook by default as the expectation is that most users won't use it.
-You can either use the [official hosted one](https://ntfy.sh/app) (it supports using other public reachable ntfy instances) or host it yourself by setting `ntfy_web_root: "app"` and re-running Ansible.
+The web app is not enabled on this role by default.
+You can either use the [official hosted one](https://ntfy.sh/app) (it supports using other public reachable ntfy instances) or host it yourself by setting `ntfy_web_root: "app"` and re-running the installation command.

+After enabling the web app, you can access to it by going to the hostname specified above on the browser.